Keep extra charges to a minimum by banking smarter. Follow these tips to reduce or avoid bank fees and charges.

 We have a range of bank accounts to suit different customer needs and transaction requirements.
 Use our handy selectors to find the right account.

-- Students should consider our Complete Freedom Student Account
+- Students should consider our Complete Freedom for students and under 21’s

 - Retirees and pensioners should consider our Retirement Access Plus Account.

 Spreading your money over a number of accounts exposes your money to potentially more charges.
 Consider consolidating your accounts and transfer funds to your preferred Bank of Melbourne account.

 SMS and email alerts2 are an efficient way for you to receive updates on your accounts, providing more control over your finances and a greater sense of security: